sowadawidos/ToDo_App/README.md

 - API

 # Project setup
-- `<npm install && npm start>` in project directory
+- `npm install && npm start` in project directory
-- go to localhost:3000 in browser
+- `go to localhost:3001` in browser